LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 #### Making manual transfers seamless

-In a manual transfer, you can *automatically* pass the intent and/or user message from the sender bot to the receiver bot in a manual transfer by selecting the **Bot Transfer Context** checkbox in the [LivePerson Agent Escalation](conversation-builder-integrations-liveperson-agent-escalation-integrations.html) integration.
-No coding by you is required.
+In a manual transfer, you can *automatically* pass the intent and/or user message from the sender bot to the receiver bot by selecting the **Bot Transfer Context** checkbox in the [LivePerson Agent Escalation](conversation-builder-integrations-liveperson-agent-escalation-integrations.html) integration.
+No coding is required.

 <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/bots_collab1.png">